Hate Comments About Gus Walz

 Gus Walz is the 17-year-old son of Democratic vice-presidential candidate Tim Walz.
 At the convention this week, Gus had an intense teary public reaction to his father.

-It would take great restraint to not comment on Gus’s emotional display.
-I share that the moral ideal is not to pick on children and the disabled, but Gus is 17, he’s not a child.
+It takes restraint for people who post every stray thought to social media to not publicly comment on Gus’s emotional display.
+I believe in the moral ideal to not pick on children and the disabled (at least publicly).
+Gus is 17, he’s not a child.
 Ideally, we don’t pick on candidate’s kids.
 That’s an awesome ideal.
 That’s the civil thing to do.
-But when do that civil thing, we’re also losing something in truth.
-The natural reaction is to note Gus’s reaction.
-The casual thing is to comment on Gus’s display, but the disciplined reflexive thing is to speak with care about members of a protected class.
+But when we do that civil thing, we’re also diminishing truth.
+The natural human reaction is to have a response to Gus’s extreme reaction.
+The casual thing is to say somethinga bout Gus’s display, but the disciplined reflexive thing is to speak with care about members of a protected class such as children.

-Similarly, when Joe Biden seems senile and Kamala sounds drunk, the natural thing is to describe what you sense, while the civil thing is to not comment.
+Similarly, when Joe Biden seems senile and Kamala sounds drunk, the natural thing is to describe what you sense, while the civil thing is to stay silent until you learn the socially appropriate response.

-I love civility and I love truth and often they are in conflict and sometimes truth is more important than civility and sometimes civility is more important than truth.
-Stand-up comics are great in part for sharing forbidden truths.
-I would like a wider Overton window.
+I love civility and I love truth and they are often in conflict and sometimes truth is more important than civility and sometimes civility is more important than truth.
+Stand-up comics often share forbidden truths.
+I like a wide Overton window.
 If politicians display their spouse and kids, then those people become more likely to catch flak.
-There are advantages and disadvantages from the being the spouse and child of somebody famous.
+There are advantages and disadvantages from being displayed as the family of somebody famous.
+I’m the son of a famous preacher, and I’ve milked those advantages in often shameful ways (I showed up uninvited to my dad’s work place, Good News Unlimited, to get regular paid work during high school until I was fired).

 Criticizing Gus’s outburst is not hate.
 It is a normal natural human reaction to mock Gus.
-It is also a normal natural human reaction to like Gus and to want to protect him.
+It is also a normal natural human reaction to love Gus and to want to protect him.

 When I put “Gus Walz hate” into Google News (without quotation marks), it receives dozens of results of the MSM condemning right-wing reactions to Gus as hateful.
 I think that’s a bogus critique.
 Ideally, people wouldn’t criticize the kid, but the amount of restraint that would take for many people would reduce their humanity.
-There are many ugly things about criticizing Gus, but there are many ugly things I see in the loss of spontaneity and humanity that results from harsh criticism of those who mocked Gus.
+There are many ugly things about criticizing Gus, but there are ugly things I see in the loss of spontaneity and humanity that results restricting oneself to only socially acceptable comments about Gus.

-We would have been better off as a nation if we had practiced less civility with Joe Biden’s long stretches of senility and used more truth to talk about what was happening.
-That type of raw reaction that describes what you see and how you feel about it will come with upsides and downsides.
+We would have been better off as a nation if we had practiced less civility with Joe Biden’s long stretches of senility and used more truth to talk about the ugly things that were happening.
+Transmitting raw reactions of what you see and feel will come with upsides and downsides.
 In public discussion, we’re ratcheted too much towards civility and away from truth.

 July 6, I blogged: “Liberals Were Blinded To Biden’s Senility By Their Own Speech Codes

-One way of reconciling the competing values of civility and truth in such instances is to publicly note them without mocking them.
-You can describe Biden’s seeming senility, Kamala’s seeming drunkeness, and Gus’s outburst without adding ridicule and vitriol.
+One way of reconciling the competing values of civility and truth is to describe what we see without adding ridicule.
+You can simply describe Biden’s seeming senility, Kamala’s seeming drunkeness, and Gus’s outburst and skip the vitriol but this will come at a loss of spontaneity and humanity.

 Alvin W. Gouldner wrote in his 1979 book The Future of Intellectuals and the Rise of the New Class: A Frame of Reference, Theses, Conjectures, Arguments, and an Historical Perspective on the Role of Intellectuals and Intelligentsia in the International Class Contest of the Modern Era: